 - Some companies are just better at marketing.
 Marketing can get pretty nuanced with small changes in a marketing campaign having big effects over time.

-- Companies with great salespeople (estimators) need less leads to get the same number of sales as a company with less experienced salespeople.
+- Companies with great salespeople (estimators) need less leads to get the same number of painting contracts as a company with less experienced salespeople.
 So they will need to spend more on marketing.

 - Some companies are not able to hire fast enough to make use of the extra leads from more marketing.

 About 1-3% will cover other overhead such as software, financial service fees, office rent, insurance, and legal/compliance fees such as state registrations & renewals.
-Some companies don’t charge their customers for paying with a credit card so those fees become another cost (pro tip: charge your customers a convenience fee for paying by card, it will not decrease your closing rate by anywhere near as much as it’s costing you to pay those fees out of pocket).
+Some companies don’t charge their customers for paying with a credit card so those fees become another cost (pro tip: charge your customers a convenience fee for paying by card on your painting invoice, it will not decrease your closing rate by anywhere near as much as it’s costing you to pay those fees out of pocket).

 For most companies (probably more than 99% if I had to guess) this just means the owner’s salary.
 Most managers/owners work full time (40 or more hours).
 The manager’s responsibilities include the following:

 - Delegating or dealing with unexpected things such as lawsuits, insurance claims, large contracts, violations, etc.

 - Building new systems and auditing existing systems.

 - Make resource allocation decisions based on reports from the office staff, accountants, and marketers.